 The chemical name of acyclovir is 2-amino-1,9-dihydro-9-[(2-hydroxyethoxy)methyl]-6H-purin-6-one; it has the following structural formula:

 The inhibitory activity of acyclovir is highly selective due to its affinity for the enzyme thymidine kinase (TK) encoded by HSV and VZV.
 This viral enzyme converts acyclovir into acyclovir monophosphate, a nucleotide analogue.
 The monophosphate is further converted into diphosphate by cellular guanylate kinase and into triphosphate by a number of cellular enzymes.
 In vitro, acyclovir triphosphate stops replication of herpes viral DNA.
 This is accomplished in 3 ways: 1) competitive inhibition of viral DNA polymerase, 2) incorporation into and termination of the growing viral DNA chain, and 3) inactivation of the viral DNA polymerase.
 The greater antiviral activity of acyclovir against HSV compared to VZV is due to its more efficient phosphorylation by the viral TK.

 Zovirax Ointment - Clinical Pharmacology

-In 1 of these studies, which included 16 inpatients, the complete ointment or its vehicle were randomly administered in a dose of 1-cm strips (25 mg acyclovir) 4 times a day for 7 days to an intact skin surface area of 4.5 square inches.
+In one of these studies, which included 16 inpatients, the complete ointment or its vehicle were randomly administered in a dose of 1-cm strips (25 mg acyclovir) 4 times a day for 7 days to an intact skin surface area of 4.5 square inches.
 No local intolerance, systemic toxicity, or contact dermatitis were observed.
 In addition, no drug was detected in blood and urine by radioimmunoassay (sensitivity, 0.01 mcg/mL).

 The other study included 11 patients with localized varicella zoster infections.
 In this uncontrolled study, acyclovir was detected in the blood of 9 patients and in the urine of all patients tested.
 Acyclovir levels in plasma ranged from <0.01 to 0.28 mcg/mL in 8 patients with normal renal function, and from <0.01 to 0.78 mcg/mL in 1 patient with impaired renal function.
 Acyclovir excreted in the urine ranged from <0.02% to 9.4% of the daily dose.
 Therefore, systemic absorption of acyclovir after topical application is minimal.